Comedy Clubs in London

 The Comedy Store | Leicester Square

-What’s in store here?
-Well, it’s one of London’s longest-running comedy clubs, celebrating its 40th year.
+The Comedy Store is one of London’s longest-running comedy clubs, now celebrating its 40th year.
 Over 3,500 people pass through its doors each week, which makes for pretty good odds that you’ll be able to skulk in the shadows and avoid getting hauled up on stage.
 The week is structured around different themed nights: it kicks off with topical comedy nights on Tuesdays with The Cutting Edge and winds up with improv from the (very talented) Comedy Store Players on Wednesdays and Sundays.
 In between, both up-and-coming comedians and big names grace the stage, counting Jack Whitehall, John Bishop, Marlon Davis and Sara Pascoe in their number.

 Details: 1a Oxendon Street, SW1Y 4EE | Shows most nights, sometimes two a night | Starting from £15 – book ahead HERE.